dsidov/another-soup-parser/README.md

 # 4chan/Dashchan thread parser

 This script made for 4chan/Dashchan threads scraping from existing html files.
-It soesn't matter which boards Dashchan archives are.
+It doesn't matter which boards Dashchan archives are.

 Script works fine with 4chan web treads scraping too, but, because of beautifulsoup4, his perfomance is not so good.